kolibrios-nextgen/kolibrios-nextgen/CONTRIBUTING.md

 ## Issues

 You can help us by submitting issues to repository.
-At the moment there are 2 main forms of submitting an issue in the project: _bug reports_ and _feature requests_.
+At the moment there are 2 main ways of submitting an issue in the project: _bug reports_ and _feature requests_.
 All existing forms are provided with brief explanations

-- Reports are suitable if you find a __bug__ in the some part of the project and want to create a report
+- Reports are suitable if you find a __bug__ in some part of the project and want to create a report
 - Also there is a possibility submit a __feature request__ if it seems to you that the project lacks any feature

 ## Pull requests